A dynamical characterization of acylindrically hyperbolic groups: Gromov Hyperbolic spaces

 From now on we will fix a sufficiently small $\zeta$ such that $\rho$ is a metric and that \eqref{4.0} holds.

-\begin{remark} We construct $\partial S$ with the help of a chosen point $e$, but the Gromov boundary does not depend on the choice.
-I.e. we can pick another point $e'\in S$ and use the same procedure to produce a Gromov boundary of $S$ with respect to $e'$.
+\begin{remark} We construct $\partial S$ with the help of a chosen point $e$, but the Gromov boundary does not depend on the choice, i.e., we can pick another point $e'\in S$ and use the same procedure to produce a Gromov boundary of $S$ with respect to $e'$.
 The two resulted boundaries can be naturally identified.

 Note that $\rho$ induces a topology $\tau$ on $\partial S$.
-While $\rho$ does depend on the point $e$ and the constant $\zeta$ we choose, $\tau$ is independent of those choices and thus we get a well-defined notion of topology on $\partial S$.
-From now on, when we talk about open sets of $\partial S$, we will always refer to the open sets with respect to $\tau$. \end{remark}
+While $\rho$ does depend on the point $e$ and the constant $\zeta$ we choose, $\tau$ is independent of those choices and thus we get a canonical topology on $\partial S$.
+In the sequel, the topological concepts of $\partial S$ (for example, open sets) are the ones with respect to this canonical topology. \end{remark}

 For $x\in S$ and $K\in \mathbb{R}$, we employ the notation

 Also recall that $B_S(x,r)$ denotes the open ball in $S$ centered at $x$ with radius $r$ and that $[u,v]$ denotes a geodesic segment between $u,v\in S$.